 The idea is to create award-winning cuisine outdoors by using local products and without losing that cozy ambiance the Austrian mountain huts are known for.

-While you can hike the paths of the trail outside of the summer months as well, you can only do them in combination with the special dishes from July until mid-September or October 4, 2018 (depending on the hut).
-So if you’re looking for something special to do in Austria in summer, this is it.
+While you can hike the paths of the trail outside of the summer months as well, you can only do them in combination with the special dishes from July until mid or end of September (depending on the hut).
+So if you're looking for something special to do in Austria in summer, this is it.

 The Culinary St Jacobs Way is organized by the local tourism boards of Paznaun-Ischgl under the patronage of the Austrian 3 Michelin-star and Gault & Millau “Chef of the Century” Eckart Witzigmann.
 The Tyrolean chef Martin Sieberer, good for 3 Gault & Millau hats and 18 points, coordinates the work of the top chefs.
 As the head of the Paznaunerstube restaurant of the Hotel Trofana Royal in Ischgl and one of the most decorated chefs in Austria, he's the perfect man for the job.